Pi4J/pi4j.github.io/content/sbc/x86-arm-riscv.md

 But the results were revolutionary!
 The M1 delivered performance that matched or exceeded Intel chips while using a fraction of the power.
 [An M1 Mac Mini draws just 39 watts at maximum load compared to 122 watts for the 2018 Intel-based Mac Mini with a 6-core Core i7](https://en.wikipedia.org/wiki/Apple_M1#Performance_and_efficiency).
 The secret is Apple's System-on-Chip design with Unified Memory Architecture, where the CPU, GPU, Neural Engine, and memory all share the same memory pool on a single chip.
 This tight integration, combined with ARM's efficient instruction set, allows the M-series to deliver desktop-class performance in fanless laptops.

-Each time I need to use a Windows laptop, I'm overwhelmed by the fan noise and the heat coming out of it.
-My M1 MacBook Air, in contrast, seems to have no fan at all and is completely silent, even when compiling code or running multiple Java applications.
+A common problem with Windows laptops is the fan noise and the heat coming out of it.
+An M1 MacBook Air, in contrast, seems to have no fan at all and is completely silent, even when compiling code or running multiple Java applications.
 This isn't just about comfort but is proof of ARM's power efficiency.

 Apple's success with M-series chips has proven that ARM isn't just for mobile and embedded.
 It can go head-to-head with traditional desktop processors, and often wins on both performance and efficiency.

 ### Java on ARM

-What I love about ARM for Java development is the mature ecosystem.
+ARM for Java development is a mature ecosystem.
 The JVM has been heavily optimized for ARM, and the Pi4J library (designed for the Raspberry Pi) works seamlessly because the hardware support is rock-solid.

 The entire Java ecosystem (OpenJDK, popular frameworks, and build tools) works seamlessly on ARM instances, including Apple's M-series and AWS Graviton.
 This means the same ARM-optimized Java code you're running on your Raspberry Pi could theoretically scale all the way up to massive cloud deployments on AWS Graviton.
 The architecture that powers your 20-euro Raspberry Pi Zero 2 is the same one handling enterprise-scale workloads in data centers.
 That's the beauty of ARM's versatility.
 It ranges from microcontrollers, to smart phones, to embedded systems, to cloud infrastructure, all with consistent tooling and development practices.